Large Dutch Bank |Our Journey Towards Agility at Scale

 - Improve Epic Completion ratio

-- By increasing focus with 1 PBL prioritised on the highest customer value
+- By increasing focus with 1 product backlog prioritised by the highest customer value

 - Deliver value in every sprint